eleduck/eleduck-camp/courses/w3/task2.md

 Git rebase compresses all the changes into a single "path".
 Unlike merging, rebasing flattens history.
 - Your changes yesterday have been merged, but it also introduces a new bug, the team agreed to remove it for now.
 What command to use?
 If the team agreed, to remove the commit, we can use git reset double-dash hard and the HEAD to the previous commit, the push to the remote repo with the force option.
-To aviod force push, we can use "git revert" command with specified commit ID.
+To avoid force push, we can use "git revert" command with specified commit ID.
 It doesn't delete any commits, it creates a new revision that reverts the effects of a specified commit.
 - How to update the latest commit message in your local repo?
 Use the "git commit" command with the double-dash amend option, we can update the latest commit message.
 - How to update the 2nd latest commit message in your local repo?